omnivector-solutions/osd-documentation/testing/_sources/operations/nodes.rst.txt

 .. warning::

    This is a destructive operation.
-If the node is running a job, this job will be killed and SLURM will not requeue it.
+If the node is running a job, this job will be killed and Slurm will not requeue it.
 It is the system administrator's responsibility to ensure that the node can be safely removed.

 We recommend placing nodes in the *drain* state before removing them from the